Lebanese Forces (militia): Israeli invasion

-Israel invaded Lebanon, arguing that a military intervention was necessary in order to root out PLO guerrillas from the southern part of the country.
+In June 1982, Israel invaded Lebanon, arguing that a military intervention was necessary to root out PLO guerrillas from the southern part of the country.
 Israeli forces eventually moved towards Beirut and laid siege to the city, aiming to reshape the Lebanese political landscape and force the PLO out of Lebanon.
-The Israeli forces had demanded that Bachir and the Lebanese Forces would play a larger role in Israel’s invasion of Beirut however, Bachir would refuse.
+The Israeli forces had demanded that Gemayel and the Lebanese Forces play a larger role in Israel’s invasion of Beirut however, Gemayel would refuse.
 In the end, the only action the Lebanese Forces would take during the Israeli invasion of Beirut would be the battle against the Syrian forces occupying the Lebanese University - Faculty of Science in Hadath.
 The Lebanese Forces would come out victorious successfully expelling the Syrian forces from the university.

-After the PLO had been expelled from the country and moved its headquarters to Tunisia, in a negotiated agreement, Bachir Gemayel became the youngest man to ever be elected president of Lebanon.
+After the PLO had been expelled from the country and moved its headquarters to Tunisia, in a negotiated agreement, Gemayel became the youngest man to ever be elected president of Lebanon.
 He was elected by the parliament in August; most Muslim members of parliament boycotted the vote.

-On 3 September 1982, during the meeting, Begin demanded that Bachir sign a peace treaty with Israel as soon as he took office in return for Israel's earlier support of Lebanese Forces and he also told Bachir that the IDF would stay in South Lebanon if the Peace Treaty was not directly signed.
-Bachir was furious with Begin and told him that the Lebanese Forces did not fight for seven years and he also told Begin that they did not sacrifice thousands of soldiers to free Lebanon from the Syrian Army and the PLO so that Israel could take their place.
+On 3 September 1982, during the meeting, Menachem Begin demanded that Gemayel sign a peace treaty with Israel as soon as he took office in return for Israel's earlier support of Lebanese Forces and he also told Gemayel that the IDF would stay in South Lebanon if the Peace Treaty was not directly signed.
+Gemayel was furious with Begin and told him that the Lebanese Forces did not fight for seven years and did not sacrifice thousands of soldiers to free Lebanon from the Syrian Army and the PLO so that Israel could take their place.
 The meeting ended in rage and both sides were not happy with each other.

-Begin was reportedly angry with Bachir for his public denial of Israel's support.
-Bachir refused to accept the offer of immediate peace by arguing that time was needed to reach a consensus with the Lebanese Muslims and the Arab nations.
-Bachir was quoted telling David Kimche, the director general of the Israeli Foreign Ministry, a few days earlier, "Please tell your people to be patient.
+Begin was reportedly angry with Gemayel for his public denial of Israel's support.
+Gemayel refused to accept the offer of immediate peace by arguing that time was needed to reach a consensus with the Lebanese Muslims and the Arab nations.
+Gemayel was quoted telling David Kimche, the director general of the Israeli Foreign Ministry, a few days earlier, "Please tell your people to be patient.
 I am committed to make peace with Israel, and I shall do it.
 But I need time – nine months, maximum one year.
 I need to mend my fences with the Arab countries, especially with Saudi Arabia, so that Lebanon can once again play its central role in the economy of the Middle East."